Skip to main content

 Over-methylation happens when too much methylfolate or methylated B-vitamins flood the system faster than the body can use them.
 Symptoms include sudden anxiety, jitters, insomnia, irritability, and headaches.
 The fix is to lower the dose, take niacin (vitamin B3) which "uses up" extra methyl groups, or pause and restart at a smaller dose.

-Some studies link MTHFR variants and methylation issues to higher rates of ADHD and autism, especially in compound heterozygous individuals.
+Some studies link MTHFR variants and methylation issues to higher rates of ADHD and autism, particularly in compound heterozygous individuals.
 The link is real but not deterministic.
-Many children with these variants have no developmental issues, and many children with ADHD or autism do not have the variant.
+Many people with these variants have no related issues, and many with ADHD or autism do not carry the variant.
 We use it as one piece of the puzzle, not a label.

 Yes, alcohol and heavy coffee both tax methylation pathways more in people with significant variants.
 Alcohol uses methyl groups for processing, and chronic use depletes folate.
 People with MTHFR variants often notice they "do not handle" hangovers as well as their peers.
 This is a real biochemical pattern, not just a personal quirk.